Hiking Kotor’s Castle of San Giovanni

 We had sweet crepes filled with nutella and raspberries, frittatas, sandwiches and the biggest meat and cheese plate.
 We washed our lunch down with Kotor’s loal beer, Niksicko Pivo!
 Our lunch was so good it put Bill and I into a food coma, we literally fell asleep at the table!
 Everything we ordered was not only tasty, but our portions were huge and it was very cheap!
 We highly recommend CITY Restaurant for its ambience and food.

-We walked off our lunch exploring the small city some more and came across some locals doing a traditional dance in the middle of the square.
-We always enjoy seeing a countries culture and lifestyle.
+ince Kotor is a small city, it is easy to explore it entirely in one day, if not less.
+In addition to the Castle of San Giovanni, some of Kotor’s top attractions are the Old Town, Cat Museum (yes, you read correctly), Tryphon’s Cathedral and the Bay of Kotor.
+While we were exploring Kotor’s Old Town, we came across locals doing a traditional dance in the middle of the square.
+We always enjoy seeing a country’s culture and lifestyle.
 It is very gratifying to be exposed to a different lifestyle than our own.
 To see the world in a different perspective.
+S

 Before we ended our trip in Kotor we had to do one more thing…..try one of their traditional desserts!
 I ordered a krempita, a “cream pie”, also known as cremeschnitte, which is a popular dessert in several Central European countries, including Montenegro.
 Each country and region have their different variations, but they all include a puff pastry base and custard cream.
 The krempita has three layers of puff pastry dough with a delicious, creamy, thick custard in between each layer of dough.
 The top layer of puff pastry dough is covered in powder sugar for additional sweetness.
 The result is heavenly.